hwayne/alloydocs/tooling/themes.rst

 .. note:: All options will not be changed until you click the “Apply” button.

-.. todo:: I'd l;ove to have before and after screenshots for every one of these options, but the tooling doesn't make that automatically generatable.
+.. todo:: I'd love to have before and after screenshots for every one of these options, but the tooling doesn't make that automatically generatable.

 General Graph Settings
 ===========================